Secunda CTL: Greenhouse gas emissions

 Air Liquide acquired the 42,000 tons/day oxygen production in 2020, with plans for 900 MW power plants to reduce CO_{2} emissions.

 Unique plant infrastructure

-The Sasol III Steam Plant has a 301 m tall chimney built by Concor, which consists of a 292 m high windshield and four 300 m reinforced concrete flues which together with a 1 m high temporary roof on the 4th flue make it one the tallest structures in Africa.
+The Sasol III Steam Plant has a 301 m tall chimney built by Concor, which consists of a 292 m high windshield and four 300 m reinforced concrete flues which together with a 1 m high temporary roof on the 4th flue make it the tenth tallest structure, and the second tallest free-standing structure in Africa.
+It remains the tallest structure in South Africa, and the tallest free-standing structure in sub-Saharan Africa.

 In Media

 As a major component of South Africa's economy, Secunda was in turn a major target of the African National Congress during the apartheid era.
 Two ANC attacks (and their aftermath) were dramatized in the 2006 film Catch a Fire.